lacrypta/nomad-old/nip.md

 ### 7.2.
 Invalid Validators

-If the validator tag refers to an event not of kind `1111`, or contains an invalid `validator-language` tag, that validator tag is said to be invalid and considered to have _failed_ validation.
+If the validator tag refers to an event not of kind `1111`, or contains an invalid `v-language` tag, that validator tag is said to be invalid and considered to have _failed_ validation.

 ### 7.3.
 Runtime Context